 The instruction booklet was well written.
 Instructions were clear – in a nice, colorful format as well.
 If your child can put together a Lego Kit, he or she can handle building with the Kiwi Crate.

-Our Hands On Kiwi Crate Review
+Our Hands-On Kiwi Crate Review

 As with all subscription STEM project services, you get different themed projects shipped to your door every month.
 Kiwi Crate highlights three different projects on their website.
-One involves building a arcade prize claw.
+One involves building an arcade prize claw.
 Another is entitled the fun of flight.

-We had a friend of Fractus Learning tackle the Pinball Machine project with his 8 year old daughter.
+We had a friend of Fractus Learning tackle the Pinball Machine project with his 8-year-old daughter.
 They were allowed to keep the crate in thanks for their honest assessment.
 The comments below are all his.

 Our first impression upon opening the crate box was amazement at how many pieces there were.
 This project wasn’t going to be a half-hour endeavor!
 I thought that was good because if a child has to wait an entire month for the project, there should be some “heft” to it.

-We took out the instruction booklet, and then laid out all the parts on our kitchen counter-top.
+We took out the instruction booklet and then laid out all the parts on our kitchen counter-top.
 You do need a little space to be able to construct the pinball machine.
 The finished project comes in slightly under 18 inches long by 14 inches wide.